Web & Product Design

 For the vast majority of non-profits, WordPress is the answer.
 It’s open-source (free to use), incredibly powerful, and endlessly customisable.

-The key benefit is its massive ecosystem of plugins.
+The key benefit is its massive plugin ecosystem.
 You can add sophisticated functionality without custom coding.
 Dedicated donation plugins like GiveWP, event management systems, form builders, and more exist.
 It scales with you—powering everything from small local charities to massive international NGOs.

 Other Viable Options